-- The responsibility to decide upon and request arrangements lies with the SENCo and not the assessor.
+- The assessor discusses the arrangements with the SENDCo and that the responsibility to decide upon and request arrangements lies with the SENDCo and not the assessor

-- The Centre holds evidence of the assessor’s certificate and evidence that he/she meets the criteria and that this is available for inspection.
+- The Centre holds evidence of the assessor’s certificate and evidence that he/she meets the criteria and that this is available for inspection

 Where privately commissioned or external reports are accepted: